ConsenSys-Academy/Blockchain-Developer-Bootcamp/docs/S05a-defi/M5c-rfqs/L1/index.md

 Instead of talking to each Maker, the Taker sends a request to the Indexer, who aggregates the different Makers for Takers.

-This negotiation is done off-chain via RPC (remote procedure calls){target=\_blank}, making it resistant to flashbots searching the mempool for frontrunning opportunities, Miner Extractable Value and other shenanigans.
+This negotiation is done off-chain via RPC (remote procedure calls), making it resistant to flashbots searching the mempool for frontrunning opportunities, Miner Extractable Value and other shenanigans.

 ![airswap-indexer-flow](/docs/img/S05/airswap-indexer-flow.png)